Tahanie Aboushi

 Tahanie Aboushi is a Palestinian-American civil rights lawyer and partner at The Aboushi Law Firm in New York City with two of her siblings.
 She was a Democratic candidate for Manhattan District Attorney in the June 2021 Democratic primary election, finishing third in the primary.
 Aboushi's platform included plans to decline to prosecute charges stemming from poverty, mental illness, substance use, or sex work.

 Early life

 Aboushi was born and raised in Brooklyn, New York after her parents immigrated from Palestine to the United States.

 When Aboushi was 14 years old, her parents were arrested for conspiracy charges related to untaxed cigarettes.
 Her mother was acquitted, but her father was convicted in 1999 of charges related to the theft of trucks transporting cigarettes, including conspiracy to commit robbery, conspiracy to possess stolen property, theft from interstate shipment, and transportation of a stolen vehicle.
 He was subsequently sentenced to 22 years in federal prison.
 He was released in 2018.

-She is the sister of Los Angeles Chargers offensive guard Oday Aboushi.
+She is the sister of former Los Angeles Chargers offensive guard Oday Aboushi.